deancrowe/ikommunicate/README.md

 The SDK documentation is included in the associated Wiki.

-For information on Signal K the Open Source data format for the "Internet of Boats" please visit [http://signalk.org](http://signalk.org)
+For information on Signal K the Open Source data format for the "Internet of Boats" please visit [http://signalk.org](http://signalk.org) and for more information on iKommunicate please visit [http://ikommunicate.com](http://ikommunicate.com)